DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 <p align="center"><img src="/art/SWFVTT.png" alt="DarthBanjo's Cool Foundry and Star Wars Logo" width="300"/></p>

-This is a Foundry VTT module adding West End Games Star Wars D6 Roleplaying Game content from the community-sourced REUP rulebook.
+This is a Foundry VTT module that adds Star Wars D6 Roleplaying Game content to an OpenD6 Space System game.
 Star Wars D6 by West End Games is an older system, out of print and open source.
-This builds on the OpenD6 Space System, and that system is required to work properly.\* This is not a full game system, only a fan-compiled content module to bring Star Wars content to an Open D6 world.
+This is not a full game system--and relies on the OpenD6 Space System\* to work properly.
+This is a fan-compiled content module based on the *Star Wars: Revised, Expanded and Updated* rulebook.

 > Use this Manifest Link: https://raw.githubusercontent.com/DarthBanjo/StarWarsD6_REUP_FoundryVTT/main/module.json

 ## ✨ Contents:
-This module contains compendium packs for:
+This module contains compendium packs for the following Star Wars D6 content:
 - Skills
 - Advanced Skills
   -   Note: the advanced skills need manual editing by players/GMs.
 And the automatic advancement does not take into effect their character point cost.
 This is really just a list of Advanced skills for your games.